Q: What is Travertine?

 A: Our Tumbled Travertine Pavers are best used on a pool deck or patio.
 Tumbled Pavers have a porous, textured finish which provides faster water absorption, making the area less slippery.
 This is the best option – especially when there are children around.

 Q: Which Travertine Paver should I use for my driveway?

-A: Our Chiseled Travertine Paver is made especially for a driveway.
+A: Our Chiseled Travertine Pavers are made especially for a driveway.
 Chiseled Pavers have “chipped” edges to provide a tighter, more secure fit and to withstand the weight of an automobile.
 But not to worry, the Pavers are chiseled with a special machine and are not any more prone to breakage because they are broken around the edges.

-A: It is not necessary to seal Travertine Pavers, although doing so will bring out the natural beauty and splendor of the pavers.
-Sealing may be preferred on a patio that is frequently used for entertaining, as it will protect against spills from food and wine, which may stain the Travertine.
+A: It is not necessary to seal Travertine, although doing so will bring out the natural beauty and splendor of the pavers and/or tiles.
+Sealing may be preferred indoors or on a patio that is frequently used for entertaining, as it will protect against spills from food and wine, which may stain the Travertine.

 Some clients prefer to use a non-slip “shark skin” sealer to provide more traction to a chiseled paver on a driveway.
-Recommended sealers: Miracle Sealants, Aqua Mix and DuPont™ StoneTech®.
+Recommended sealers: DuPont™ StoneTech®, Miracle Sealants, and Aqua Mix.

 Q: What is the French Pattern?

 A: Used for both patios and pool decks, the French Pattern is an old-world style pattern used for hundreds of years.
 It contains four sizes within the pattern, comprising 16 square feet per set.
 Each set consists of (2) 16″x24″ pavers, (4) 16″x16″ pavers, (2) 16″x8″ pavers and (4) 8″x8″ pavers.